keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

   running a workflow that creates the pull requests for updating the application manifests in the different stages.
-- [Helm](https://helm.sh): The configuration of the application in both stages is maintained via two separate helm charts respectively.
+- [Helm](https://helm.sh): The configuration of the application in both stages is maintained via two separate Helm charts respectively.
 - [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)/[Jaeger](https://www.jaegertracing.io):
   The deployment traces are gathered by the OpenTelemetry Collector and forwarded to Jaeger, where we can view the generated traces.